Blog

 Sustainability

 Acacia is frequently imported with limited transparency about sourcing.
-North American hard maple is harvested from well-managed forests close to home — and at Bevel & Bond, a portion of every purchase goes toward reforestation across American forests.
+North American hard maple is harvested from well-managed forests close to home — more on why domestic hardwood matters in our guide to American-made cutting boards.
 If provenance matters to you, maple is the clearer conscience.

 The Verdict